How To Become An Accountant ~ Step by Step

 - Certified Internal Auditor (CIA): Offered by the Institute of Internal Auditors.
 A certification in this area designates familiar practice with internal auditing as well as risk management.

-Step 5: What Skill Do You Need to Become an Accountant?
+Step 5: What Skills Do You Need to Become an Accountant?

-As reported by O*NET, these traits are ranked as either extremely or very important to the day to day life of an Accountant[i]
+As reported by O*NET, these traits are ranked as either extremely or very important to the day to day life of an Accountant.

-Other basic and important skills for an accountant would include:
+Other basic and important skills for an accountant include: